thenadz/document-gallery/trunk/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows the user to easily create a "gallery" of all non-image attachments on a given post/page, making it easer to share this content.
+This plugin allows the user to easily create a "gallery" of all non-image attachments on a given post/page, making them easy to share.

 == Description ==